Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings

 \subsection{Two-step couplings}

-In this paper we consider kernels $\bar{P}$ that follow a two-step strategy: whenever the chains are \enquote{far away} we employ a \emph{contractive} coupling $\bar{P}^c$ whose aim is to bring the chains closer to each other (see e.g.\ Section \ref{sec:methodology}); when the chains are \enquote{close enough} we employ a maximal coupling $\bar{P}^m$ (see e.g.\ Algorithm \ref{alg:max_reg} or Algorithm \ref{alg:max_refl} in the supplement), which maximizes the probability of the chains being exactly equal at the next step.
-The resulting kernel $\bar{P}$ takes the form
+In this paper we consider couplings $\bar{P}$ that follow a two-step strategy: whenever the chains are \enquote{far away} we employ \emph{contractive} couplings $\bar{P}^c$ whose aim is to bring the chains closer to each other; when the chains are \enquote{close enough} we employ maximal couplings $\bar{P}^m$ (strategies to implement maximal couplings can be found in the supplement), which makes the chains meet with a certain probability.
+A detailed description of this strategy can be found in Section \ref{sec:methodology} below.